Regions of the Czech Republic

 Note: *preliminary data

 Human potential, science, research, and innovation – these are the most important assets of the future worth investing in.
-Innovation is what propels the world forward; it is the engine powered by human ideas and the desire to improve what doesn’t work or could work even better.
-The result of innovation comprises projects and services for entities involved in education, science, research and development, and transferring knowledge into practice.
-The goal is to enable product development using unique local knowledge, traditions, experience and collaboration.
+Innovation is what propels the world forward; it is the engine driven by human ideas and the desire to improve what doesn't work or could work even better.
+The result is concrete projects and services for entities involved in education, science, research, development, and knowledge transfer into practice.
+The goal is to enable product development using local unique knowledge, traditions, experiences, and collaboration.

-The Liberec Region can build on its natural competitive advantages in the fields of glassmaking, engineering, textiles, electrical engineering, nanotechnology and membrane technology.
+The Liberec region can build on its natural competitive advantages in the unique fields of glassmaking, engineering, textiles, electrical engineering, nanotechnology, and membrane technology.

-As early as 2012, the Liberec Region adopted the RIS3 strategy with the main objective of supporting the development of research and development.
-A key tool for implementing this strategy is the Regional Development Agency’s Smart Accelerator project, through which numerous activities have been carried out.
+As early as 2012, the Liberec region adopted a strategy with the main objective of supporting the development of research and development in the Liberec region (the so-called RIS3 strategy).
+A key tool for implementing this strategy has been the project called Smart Accelerator, with the Regional Development Agency as the executing entity, carrying out numerous activities.

-The Liberec Region has long and intensively supported nanotechnology and research, development and innovation, thus opening up the potential to move the region to new heights of technological progress.
-The region is creating conditions that allow researchers and innovators to realise their ideas and projects.
-It actively seeks ways to support the establishment of new start-ups.
-It already has an excellent research base and top experts and aims to strengthen this area, enabling the region to play a significant role in global research and development.
-Focusing on nanotechnology and innovation will not only bring economic growth, but also contribute to improving the quality of life for the region’s inhabitants.
+The Liberec region is a region that has long and intensively supported nanotechnology, research, development, and innovation.
+This opens up the potential to move the region to new heights of technological progress.
+The Liberec region is creating conditions that allow researchers and innovators to realize their ideas and projects.
+It actively seeks ways to support the creation of new start-ups.
+It already has an excellent research base and top experts and aims to strengthen this area, allowing the region to play a significant role in global research and development.
+Betting on nanotechnology and innovation will bring not only economic growth but also contribute to improving the quality of life for the region's inhabitants.

-The Liberec Business Incubator (Lipo.ink) supports the establishment and development of innovative companies in the region.
-It focuses on companies that come up with unconventional solutions to address particular needs and problems, providing them with expertise on how to turn a good idea into a viable service.
+The region also has its Liberec Business Incubator (Lipo.ink) supporting the creation and development of innovative companies in the Liberec region.
+It focuses on companies that come up with unconventional solutions to needs and problems, providing them with expertise on how to turn a good idea into a viable company.

-As one of the Czech Republic’s twelve regional innovation centers, Lipo.ink ensures that entrepreneurs and their ideas and investments remain in the Liberec Region.
-With the opening of a new building in the center of Liberec in the fall of 2020, Lipo.ink expanded its unique facilities for entrepreneurs.
+Established as the penultimate of twelve innovation centers in the Czech Republic, Lipo.ink ensures that entrepreneurs and their ideas and investments remain in the Liberec region.
+By opening a new building in the center of Liberec in the fall of 2020, Lipo.ink also provided unique spaces for entrepreneurs.

 Martina Půta